kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 ![waveform of signal.wav](media/waveform.png)

-Pretty static amplitude through.
+Pretty static amplitude throughout.
 Let's take a look at the frequency content.

 ![spectrogram of signal.wav](media/spectrogram.png)

 That's better.
 So there's a 1500Hz carrier and some frequency modulation.
-There's some preamble up front then it settles into these timed pulses.
+There's some preamble up front then it settles into these uniformly timed pulses.
 Interesting.

 Before going any further I started up [multimon-ng](https://tools.kali.org/wireless-attacks/multimon-ng) and checked for the other common signal types - AX.25, POCSAG, AES and ZVEI.
 To be honest, I wasn't sure if any of them were a match for the signal properties, but it's simple enough to just tooling and check.